Chemotherapy and Your Teeth

 You should continue to visit your dentist regularly.
 When you do, make sure to inform him or her of your cancer treatment and how it is progressing.
 A conscientious dentist will let you know about all the ways that treatment can affect the body, especially chemotherapy and your teeth.
 Your dentist for cancer patients in Lincoln, NE will also discuss potential side effects that include the mouth in general.
 Share with your dentist who your oncologist is and his or her contact information.
 Likewise, let your oncologist know about any dental work you and your dentist are considering undertaking.
 Inform your oncologist of any cleanings, fillings, teeth pulling, gum procedures, dental implants, etc. It is important to maintain good oral health.
-Keeping the mouth clean and reducing exposure to potentially harmful bacteria while your immune system is compromised, is essential.
+Keeping the mouth clean to reduce exposure to potentially harmful bacteria, if your immune system is compromised, is essential.

 Chemotherapy and Your Teeth, Managing Medications with the help of your Dentist for Cancer Patients in Lincoln, NE

 Your dentist may choose to give you a prescription to numb your throat or mouth.
 These medicines can come in several different forms.
 They could be liquids or lozenges, or even sprays.
 You and your dentist may discuss taking medicine to help ease any discomfort you might be experiencing; make sure that you take this prescription 1-2 hours before eating meals.
 If this does not seem to be reducing the discomfort, try taking your medicine regularly throughout the day.
-Try timing such as every 4-6 hours or as mandated by your dentist.
+Likely your dentist might strongly recommend timing the medications every 4-6 hours.
 Make sure to call your doctor if the discomfort is not lessening.

 Your dentist for cancer patients in Lincoln, NE may also prescribe an antibiotic to treat or prevent infection inside the mouth.
 These can be made in various forms.
 Some antibiotics are given in liquid form, and these are swished inside the mouth and throat.
 Others are applied right on the throat and mouth.
 Antibiotics can also be taken in pill form, swallowed by mouth.